 Bringing a Piano to The Nymboida RFS Recovery Party

-Hughie and I had just played a show at the Raleigh Hall and were about to head home when we decided to stop in and see Ian Casey, owner of Real Feel Studios, Nymboida Studios.
+Hughie and I had just played a show at the Raleigh Hall and were about to head home when we decided to stop in and see Ian Casey, owner of Real Feel Studios, Nymboida.
 When we phoned Ian, he sound tired and shaken.
-We had heard about the terrifying ordeal that Nymboida residents underwent when a massive firestorm swept through the village, and so it was no surprise to us that residents were still traumatised.
+We had heard about the terrifying ordeal that Nymboida residents underwent when a massive firestorm swept through the village, and it was no surprise to us that residents were still traumatised.
 We began making our way up to visit, racing the Brisbane XPT for a few hundred metres were tracks and country road aligned.

 Just as we were arriving in Nymboida Ian called again, explaining quickly that the RFS Recovery Party was going on at the Nymboida Community Hall.
 All the fire survivors were there, and they had two pigs on a spit... but no band.
 Ian asked if we would roll the piano out for a few tunes and we readily agreed.

 We had our reservations about walking into this community unannounced.
-These people had been through so much- we didn't want to intrude of their night of fun.
+These people had been through so much- we didn't want to intrude on their night of fun.
 We needn't have worried though.
 The moment we opened the piano trailer doors, six burly Nymboida men whisked the piano into the hall and onto the stage, with no need for the ramp we usually use.

 The crowd were warm and welcoming... and ready to cut loose.
-Voices from Nymboidans young and old rang against the corrugated tin roof, as residents to turns taking to the stage to sing accompanied by Hughie and Ian on drums.
+Voices from Nymboidans young and old rang against the corrugated tin roof, as residents took turns taking to the stage to sing accompanied by Hughie and Ian on drums.
 Children ran riot, dancing and laughing, shedding the stress and anxiety of the previous weeks, grateful that there were no fatalities.